- Emergency Food Assistance

 - Demonstrate implementation of any other program or strategy to address the housing needs of residents of the county/municipality who earn less than 80% of the area median income, including the dedication of a local funding source to moderate income housing or the adoption of a land use ordinance that requires 10% or more of new residential development in a residential zone be dedicated to moderate income housing

-- Strategy “O” above does not include the phrase “an entity that applies for affordable housing programs administered by an association of governments established by an interlocal agreement under Title 11, Chapter 13, Interlocal Cooperative Act,” for counties.
+- In 17-27a-403, Strategy “O” above does not include the phrase “an entity that applies for affordable housing programs administered by an association of governments established by an interlocal agreement under Title 11, Chapter 13, Interlocal Cooperative Act,” for counties.

 Identifying the key strategies that your jurisdiction is going to utilize is a first step to planning for moderate income housing.
 The next piece, and some might say the most important piece, is the implementation plan for these strategies.

 The jurisdiction should determine an appropriate and realistic implementation plan to bring these strategies to life over the next five years.
 This implementation plan should be developed in a way that there’s flexibility so that the jurisdiction can make adjustments as needed over time.
-The implementation should also identify specific measures and benchmarks for the strategies.
+The implementation must identify specific measures and benchmarks for the strategies.
 This allows the jurisdiction and general public to understand exactly what needs to happen and creates a method of verifying and determining if the moderate income housing plan is being met.

 More details about the annual report and the analysis element can be found on the Reporting page.